How much does a Handler make?

 Average Salary: $45,411

-Great Lakes Cheese offers Handler jobs in their cheese production facilities.
-They operate in Wisconsin and California.
-Handlers assist in the production process, ensuring the quality and safety of cheese products.
+Great Lakes Cheese offers Handler jobs in the dairy industry.
+They operate in Wisconsin and other locations.
+Handlers work in cheese production and packaging.

 -